kounkou/kounkou.github.io/_posts/2019-06-29-a-financial-advisor.md

 ```

-It seems pretty obvious, that you should probably go to bank B !
+It seems pretty obvious, that you should probably go to bank A !